georgewallace/elasticsearch/docs/reference/query-languages/eql-ex-threat-detection.md

 }
 ```

+%  TESTRESPONSE[s/  \.\.\.\n/"is_partial": false, "is_running": false, "took": $body.took, "timed_out": false,/]

+%  TESTRESPONSE[s/"_index": ".ds-my-data-stream-2099.12.07-000001"/"_index": $body.hits.events.0._index/]

+%  TESTRESPONSE[s/"_id": "ol5MJXMBMk1dGnErnBW8"/"_id": $body.hits.events.0._id/]

 ## Determine the likelihood of success [eql-ex-detemine-likelihood-of-success]

 In many cases, attackers use malicious scripts to connect to remote servers or download other files.
-Use an [EQL sequence query](/reference/query-languages/eql-syntax.md#eql-sequences) to check for the following series of events:
+Use an [EQL sequence query](eql-syntax.md#eql-sequences) to check for the following series of events:

 1. A `regsvr32.exe` process
 2. A load of the `scrobj.dll` library by the same process